brianmwadime/smutchings.github.io/README.md

 Built using Jekyll and hosted on GitHub pages.
 Theme is created by scratch by Sam using Bootstrap.

 Not currently looking for contributors.
-But, thank you for your interested and visiting my repo.
+But, thank you for your interest and visiting my repo.

 - S